 At LeasePlan, we aim to contribute to achieving these goals by making our customer and employee fleets among the safest in the industry.
-Our dedicated programme to help corporates measurably reduce their fleet's accident frequency rate is called 'SafePlan Zero'.
-This programme includes content, tools, guidelines and reports on the three major safety areas: the driver, the vehicle and fleet management.
+Our dedicated programme to help corporates measurably reduce their fleet's accident frequency rate is called 'Active Prevention'.
+This programme forms part of our 3D Coverage insurance proposition, which is available across all countries, and is based on a phased approach tailored to each customer's specific circumstances.